EndlessFractal/yourTurn/README.md

 2. Click **Install Module**
 3. Paste this URL:
    `https://github.com/EndlessFractal/yourTurn/releases/download/latest/module.json`
+4. Press Install.
-4. Activate the module in your world settings
+5. Activate the module in your world settings

 ## About This Project